 17. Track Pricing History

-Another great way to save big while shopping is researching the best time to make your purchase.
+Another great way to save big while shopping is to research the best time to make your purchase.
 Certain appliances, electronics and products go on sale during specific times of the year.
 Waiting for a price drop could help you save big.

-If you don’t have time to watch the price yourself at a few different retailers, you can use a tool like Camelcamelcamel for a quick overview.
+If you don’t have time to watch the prices yourself, you can use a tool like Camelcamelcamel for a quick overview.
 If you aren’t familiar with Camelcamelcamel, you can check out our simple tutorial here or watch the video below.

 18. Shop Used, Refurbished or Generic